 Gadsden State Cherokee Library is located on the first floor of the Gadsden State Cherokee facility.
 Patrons have access to a collection of almost 4,000 items including books, periodicals, and multimedia resources.
-Library hours are Monday through Thursday from 8:00 a.m. to 7:00 p.m.
+Library hours are Monday 8:00 a.m. to 4:00 p.m., Tuesday-Wednesday 8:00 a.m.-6:00 p.m., Thursday 8:00 a.m.-4:00 p.m.
 Hours vary during holidays, during the summer, and between semesters.
 Any changes in hours will be posted at the entrance of the library and on the library website at www.gadsdenstate.edu.